flutter/website/src/content/platform-integration/macos/install-macos/install-macos-from-ios.md

 ---
-title: Add macOS devtools to Flutter from web start
+title: Add macOS as a target platform for Flutter from web start
 description: Configure your system to develop Flutter mobile apps on macOS.
 short-title: Starting from web
 ---